-- Introduction to graph minors
+- Introduction to graph minors - Introduction to parameterized complexity

-- Treewidth

 - Definition and simple properties

 - Brambles and duality

 - Computing treewidth

 - Dynamic programming on tree decompositions

 - Exploiting topology in dynamic programming

-- Bidimensionality

-- Some ingredients

-- An illustrative example
+- Some ingredients and an illustrative example

 - Meta-algorithms

-- 4 Irrelevant vertex technique
+- Irrelevant vertex technique

-- 5 Application to hitting minors

 - Parameterized by treewidth

 - Parameterized by solution size

+- More general modification operations

+- 7 Kernelization (?)

-Every problem expressible in MSOL can be solved in time $f{\mathcal{F}}(\mathsf{tw}) \cdot \mathsf{n}$ on graphs on n vertices and treewidth at most tw .
+Every problem expressible in MSOL can be solved in time $f{\mathcal{F}}(\mathsf{tw}) \cdot n$ on graphs on n vertices and treewidth at most tw.

-Every problem expressible in MSOL can be solved in time $f{\mathcal{F}}(\mathsf{tw}) \cdot \mathsf{n}$ on graphs on n vertices and treewidth at most tw .
+Every problem expressible in MSOL can be solved in time $f{\mathcal{F}}(\mathsf{tw}) \cdot n$ on graphs on n vertices and treewidth at most tw.